smg6511/flexo-archives-widget/readme.txt

 == Screenshots ==

-1. An expanded archive list and a collapsed archive list.
+1. An example archive list with one year expanded.

 == Changelog ==